Amazon Braket Learning Plan and Digital Badge (AWS Skill Builder)

 A complete starting guide for learning quantum computing -- no physics degree required.
 We cover what to study first, how long it takes, and the best courses for every starting point.

 Yes -- and you have better options today than at any point in the past.
-IBM, Google, and Xanadu have all built beginner-focused courses specifically to grow the talent pipeline.
-The Qiskit Textbook alone has over a million users.
+IBM, Google, and Xanadu have all built beginner-focused learning materials specifically to grow the talent pipeline, and IBM's free Qiskit learning resources are used by a large global community of learners.
 You do not need a physics PhD to start.

 What you do need is patience with abstraction.
 Quantum computing is genuinely different from classical programming.
 The concepts take a week or two to settle in your brain before they start feeling natural.
 That is normal and expected.